NCAR/DART/models/cice/readme.rst

 development by the broader geosciences community, an effort organized by the CICE Consortium.

+Dr. Cecilia Bitz implemented support for the CICE model (as part of CESM) in DART.
 The DART model interface was developed to work with CICE's dynamical core on an Arakawa B-grid.
 [1]_ When CICE is coupled to POP in CESM, the ocean and sea ice grids are identical.